center-for-threat-informed-defense/defending-iaas-with-attack/README.md

 The Defending IaaS with ATT&CK methodology does the following:

 1. Defines an attack surface for IaaS.
-2. Specify platforms to include from the ATT&CK knowledge base.
+2. Specifies platforms to include from the ATT&CK knowledge base.
-3. Select criteria to determine applicable techniques.
+3. Selects criteria to determine applicable techniques.
-4. Build the combined set of techniques into a collection.
+4. Builds the combined set of techniques into a collection.
-5. Visualize the collection as a matrix to interactively navigate techniques and create custom views using layers.
+5. Visualizes the collection as a matrix to interactively navigate techniques and create custom views using layers.

 The resulting collection of techniques can be extended to detect and mitigate